mollerse/frp-article/article.md

 able to achieve a great deal of functionality with rather few lines of code.
-With all state being managed internally by the reactive datatypes the programmer is freed from much of the cumbersome responsibility of working with mutable and asyncronous environments.
+With all state being managed internally by the reactive datatypes the programmer is freed from much of the cumbersome responsibility of working with mutable and asynchronous environments.
 And with the temporal aspect of actions being accounted for, FRP gives us a model which fits very well with these kind of domains.